Skip to content

 SYSTEM REQUIREMENTS

 DCTLs are versatile, functioning smoothly across PC, Mac, and Linux platforms.
 It has been rigorously tested with NVIDIA and AMD GPUs on PCs, as well as with the M1 / M2 chip on Macs, leveraging both CUDA and OpenCL infrastructures.
 It’s crucial to note that DCTLs are only supported in the DaVinci Resolve Studio.
+Compatible with DaVinci Resolve Studio 19.1 or later.

 Minimum Requirement: